A Biblical Case Against Mary’s Perpetual Virginity?

 Addressing The Svendsen Argument

-You can find this argument resurfaced in blogs like Beggars All
+You can find this argument resurfaced in blogs like Beggars All.

-Essentially the Protestant claim paraphrased is, “In Matthew 1:25, the Greek heōs hou (‘until’) proves that Mary lost her virginity sometime after Jesus was born.”
+Essentially, this claim paraphrased is, “In Matthew 1:25, the Greek heōs hou (‘until’) proves that Mary lost her virginity sometime after Jesus was born.”

-• Psalm 72:7 (Septuagint)
+Psalm 72:7 (Septuagint)

 “In his days shall righteousness spring up; and abundance of peace until [heōs hou] the moon be removed.”